 6. The last thing I always check is the date and signature of the test certificate.
-I would usually advise a year as the maximum amount of time a company should be re-testing its products via third party lab testing.
+I would usually advise 18 months as the maximum amount of time a company should be re-testing its products via third party lab testing.
+However, laboratories have been almost unavailable for testing during 2021, so there should be a bit of leeway with this for the next few months.
 Also, I'd look for a signature, make sure that this has been confirmed and accepted.
 This makes the cerification a legal document.
 I wouldn't trust a legal document that could affect my health and wellbeing without a recent date and signature.

 So for a quick summary on how you should read a third party test certificate and check it matches the claims of a company: